naman0601/SimpleChatApp/README.md

 # SimpleChatApp
-A real time chat application that sends and shows messages to a recipient instantly without any page refresh.
+This chat application is sending and receiving messages in real-time using socket.io library.